FIWARE/tutorials.Securing-Access/README.md

 ### Refresh Token - Running the Example

-It is possible to invoke the Token Refresh flow programmatically, by bringing up the page `http://localhost:3000/` and filling out the user name and password form.
+It is possible to invoke the Token Refresh flow programmatically, by bringing up the page `http://localhost:3000/` and filling out the username and password form.

 ![](https://fiware.github.io/tutorials.Securing-Access/img/tutorial-log-in.png)